renan-peres/website/src/MFIN/Fall-24/Data-Extraction-Visualization/Individual/data-extraction-individual.md

 ---

 ## SQL View: (Customer# 128, Bojana Popovic)
+- Step1: Identify your client (listed above) in your database - learn about your client and what they have.
+Create all required relationships between tables (joins) to better understand what assets your client has, asset classifications, asset types and prices.

+- Step 2: Once you get that large joined table with all your client's assets and their prices (from Step1) - use that data to create a VIEW in the invest schema with data for your client.
+This view should have the following information: asset classification (major and minor), asset names, asset types, prices with pricing information and dates and have ONLY the data related to your client.
+Make sure to add all necessary filters for your VIEW.

 ```js
 // Create the textarea that updates based on the selected query